 Environmental lawyers may represent pressure groups, interest groups, and companies whose work touches on environmental issues, such as construction, geological and waste management firms.
 These lawyers help their clients to apply for licenses and applications for activities which may affect the environment, or defend their clients if prosecuted by the authorities over environmental breaches.

 Government lawyers who work as prosecutors and defenders on behalf of the state within the justice system.
 Some help to draft and interpret laws and legislation on behalf of the government.

-Other areas of specialization include bankruptcy, probate and international law.
+Other areas of specialisation include bankruptcy, probate and international law.
 Some lawyers work in law schools, or teach in non-academic environments.
-Other lawyers work for not-for-profit organizations or disadvantaged people, usually being paid with legal aid monies.
+Other lawyers work for not-for-profit organisations or disadvantaged people, usually being paid with legal aid monies.
 They usually handle civil cases, rather than criminal.

 Would a Lawyer Career Suit You?

 Lawyers have to follow a rigorous education, formal educational requirements for lawyers include a 4-year college degree, 3 years in law school, and the passing of a written bar examination.

 Competition for admission to most law schools is intense.
 Demand for lawyers will be spurred by the growth of legal action in such areas as health care, intellectual property, international law, elder law, environmental law, and sexual harassment.